AndreaPontrandolfo/sheriff/apps/docs-website/docs/core-philosophy/inspiration.md

 description: 🤝 Standing on the shoulders of giants
 ---

-# Inspired by Style Guides
+# Inspired by style guides

 Sheriff design was also inspired by the following style guides: